alxn0/zet/docs/77/README.md

-# PE tactic : Instuct the model to work out its own solution
+# Prompt engineering: Instuct the model to work out its solution

 - Simple instruction: Work your own solution and report each steps